Welcome to the German Graduate Program

 - they have completed at least two full-time semesters of graded course work, exclusive of ESL courses, in a U.S. college or university, or at an institution outside the U.S. where English is the exclusive language of instruction, not more than 5 years prior to the anticipated semester of enrollment.

-13. A10-minute recording with spoken English sample (non-native english speakers only).
+13. A 10-minute recording with spoken English sample (non-native english speakers only).
+Email to Mark Mears as audio file.

 Please contact the Graduate Coordinator if you have any questions about the application process.

 Financial support is competitive.
-Please note the applications deadline for financial support – generally December 20.
+Please note the applications deadline for financial support is January 2nd.
 Fellowships, TA-ships and most PA-ships include in- and out-of-state tuition waivers.
 In addition, TA-ships held in the spring semester provide a tuition waiver for the summer session.
 Financial support also comes with access to health insurance at much-reduced cost.
 A teaching assistant typically is responsible for one section of beginning or intermediate German each semester with either 4 or 5 contact hours a week, depending on level.
 There are opportunities for teaching third-year courses and for summer TA-ships, as well as financial support for graduate student travel to conferences and research facilities.

 Selected Graduate Courses offered by the Department of German (2010-2016):